 The Port has purchased property for renovated purposes and along the downtown district in Benton City.
 These multi-tenant facilities are ideal for startup companies.
 The facilities are occupied by retail, education and commercial businesses benefiting the City of Richland's tax base.

-Current use: These buildings are currently full; routine maintenance is being planned.
+Current use: Mixed-use and light industrial.
+Routine maintenance is being planned.